Birds of Kauai Feature image

 Behavior

-These are social birds often seen in small groups searching for grass seeds on the ground.
-They are very active, constantly looking for food, and very vocal.
+These social birds are often seen in small groups searching for grass seeds on ground.
+They are very active and vocal birds that are constantly looking for food.

 Diet